Photo by AJ_Watt from Getting Images Signature via Canva.com

 In this article:

-Getting your home ready to sell is no small feat.
-And you’ll have a lot of decisions to make.
-You’ll of course need to put together a home advertisement and post your home listing online, but there’s a lot that comes before that.
-Once you decide to sell your home, the next thought should be, how do I make my home more marketable?
-Or, more specifically, should I make repairs or sell as is?
+Getting your home ready to sell is no small feat—there are so many decisions to make!
+Once you decide to sell your home, the next thought should be, How do I make my home more marketable?
+Or, more specifically, should I make the necessary updates and repairs or sell as is?

 The bottom line?
-A modified space can help you sell your home faster and turn a larger profit.
+A spruced-up space can help you sell your home faster and turn a larger profit.
 And let’s be honest, who doesn’t want to see more profit?
 So let’s get to it!
+Take a look at these recommended updates and tips for selling your house.

 Focus on the Big Issues

-If you’re willing to dive into a few larger projects to increase the value of your home, then paying closer attention to areas with a high return on investment will serve you well.
+If you’re willing to dive into a few larger projects to increase your home’s value, then paying closer attention to areas with a high return on investment will serve you well.

-Start with the room where you spend most of your time: the kitchen.
-An updated kitchen is high on everyone’s list.
-And while some homebuyers are willing to renovate to mold it into their dream space, others are not.
-Instead, hand it to them on a silver platter.
+Start with the room where buyers spend the most time: the kitchen.
+An updated kitchen is high on everyone’s priority list.
+And while some homebuyers are willing to renovate to transform it into their dream space, others are not.
+Instead, hand those move-in-ready buyers your kitchen on a silver platter.

 What are homebuyers looking for, exactly?
 They want a high-functioning, spacious, and organized cook space.
-If yours appears small with little storage and has old appliances and dated finishes, then talk to your real estate professional about whether you should replace the hardware, countertops, and fixtures or even tear down a wall to expand the space.
+If your kitchen appears small with limited storage and outdated appliances and finishes, then discuss with your real estate professional whether it makes sense to replace the hardware, countertops, and fixtures, or even consider tearing down a wall to expand the space.

 But what if you don’t have the time or money to make updates?
-We’re all familiar with the pace of military moves.
+We’re all familiar with the pace of military moves that don’t always lend themselves a lengthy timeline.
 Is it necessary to gut the room and start from scratch?
 Not necessarily.
-Since most homeowners don’t see more than a 60% return on a complete kitchen overhaul, it’s not a bad idea to stick to simple updates and avoid over-improving and losing money in the sale.

 It might only take a few updates to freshen up the kitchen and attract buyers: